jacksontj/promxy/README.md

 ## FAQ

+### What is a "ServerGroup"?
+A `ServerGroup` is a set of prometheus hosts configured the same.
+This is a common best practice for prometheus infrastructure as prometheus itself doesn't support any HA/clustering.
+This allows promxy to merge data from multiple hosts in the `ServerGroup` ([all until it becomes a priority](https://github.com/jacksontj/promxy/issues/3)).
+This allows promxy to "fill" in the holes in timeseries, such as the ones created when upgrading prometheus or rebooting the host

 ### What versions of prometheus does promxy support?
 Promxy uses the `/v1` API of prometheus under-the-hood, meaning that promxy simply requires that API to be present.
 Promxy has been used with as early as prom 1.7